pbugnion/pascalbugnion.net/src/note-content/sponsorship.md

 onTOC: yes
 ---

-I recently came across the distinction between _mentoring_ someone and _sponsoring_ them[^1].
+I recently came across the distinction between _mentoring_ someone and _sponsoring_ them<Footnote idName="1">I came across the concept in [Mike Crittenden's blog](https://critter.blog/2021/09/06/minorities-are-over-mentored-and-under-sponsored/).
+Much of this post is inspired by [Lara Hogan's blog](https://larahogan.me/blog/what-sponsorship-looks-like/) and HBR articles by Herminia Ibarra [Why men still get more promotion than women](https://hbr.org/2010/09/why-men-still-get-more-promotions-than-women) and [A Lack of Sponsorship Is Keeping Women from Advancing into Leadership](https://hbr.org/2019/08/a-lack-of-sponsorship-is-keeping-women-from-advancing-into-leadership).</Footnote>.
 When you mentor someone, you typically give them advice and feedback in private.
 But sponsoring someone takes this a step further: you explicitly advocate for them in front of senior leaders of the company.
 [Herminia Ibarra](https://herminiaibarra.com/), a professor of organizational behaviour, describes a sponsor as _"someone who has power and will use it for you"_.

 ## Sponsorship is hard to do ...